mx1001/hardops_manual/docs/menu_system.md

 - Add Modifier
 - Aux Options ([meshtools](meshtools.md) and [settings](settings.md) submenus)
 - [KitOps](inserts.md)
-- Blender Quick Favorite menu that is traditionally on the Q button.
+- Blender Quick Favorite menu that is traditionally on the <kbd>Q</kbd> button.

 The first 3 options are based off of the workflow in HOPS and changes dynamically.
 By keeping it at slim the menu remains consistent despite context.
 This is at least visually appealing and has also created a level of control we didn't initially plan for.